Got an African safari coming up? Don’t forget to study shot placement on African game before you go.

 In addition to shot placement, he discusses proper rifle, caliber, and bullet selection as well as providing interesting facts about African animals and discussing what to expect while hunting each animal.
 His books are full of useful information for hunters booked on any hunt in Africa.

 You may also purchase a pocket sized mini-edition of The Perfect Shot that only contains the shot placement diagrams to bring along with you on your hunt.
 Safari Press also produces a lineup of targets showing the bone structure and location of the vital organs for many species of big game to help hunters practice shot placement on African game before their hunt.
 I highly recommend purchasing one of Robertson’s books and practicing on some of those targets at the range prior to a hunt in Africa.

 There are also a number of free resources for shot placement on African game online you can check out.
-Below are links to some pages on the Big Game Hunting Adventures web site containing shot placement photographs taken from multiple different angles for some of the most popular species of African game.
+Below are links to some pages on the Big Game Hunting Adventures web site containing shot placement photographs taken from multiple different angles for cape buffalo as well as some of the most popular species of African plains game.